cubefs/cubefs/docs/source/user-guide/docker.rst

     $ docker/run_docker.sh -h

-Prometheus and Grafana confg can be found in `docker/monitor` directory.
+Prometheus and Grafana config can be found in `docker/monitor` directory.